jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_details.md

 {% include note.html content="For monitored SQL Server versions earlier than SQL Server 2012 some long term Spotlight sessions may remain.
 For monitored SQL Server 2012 and above all Spotlight Sessions are excluded." %}

+### Store SQL text and query plans in playback

+When Selected, Spotlight stores SQL query statements and plans in the Playback Database for this SQL Server connection.
+This data will be available during playback of events and data collected in the recent past in the **SQL Activity drilldown \| Sessions page** and the **SQL Activity drilldown \| Query Execution Statistics page**.

+{% include note.html content="Data will not be stored if the Spotlight Diagnostic Server setting has been disabled, see [Configure \| Diagnostic Server \| Store SQL Text and Query Plans in Playback][enterprise_cfgds_storesqltextqueryplans]." %}

 ### Connection
 Select the Windows server hosting the SQL Server.